Metropolitan District Homeowners’ Rights Task Force

 In response to Commissioner O’Dorisio’s Request for funding to understand MD#2 transactions

-by Liam in Broomfield, 7 months ago
+by Liam in Broomfield, about 2 years ago

 May I suggest the Adams County Commissioners come for a drive along to Representative Parenti’s District and visit Arapaho Ridge and Blue Heron subdivisions, then cross the District’s boundary and head south to Indian Peaks subdivision.
 I believe, you will find these communities have several commonalities, wonderful place to raise families, they all were approved by the Boulder County Commissioner without allowing Metropolitan District financing (meaning the community developers were at risk for the completion and the success of their business decisions were based on providing quality workmanship and not covering up bad business decisions onto future property owners and...
 Continue reading